Rex Sinquefield: Early life and education

 Sinquefield had 18 cleft palate operations before age five.
 His father died when he was five years old.
 Sinquefield and his brother were placed in a local Catholic orphanage, the Saint Vincent Home for Children in St. Louis, Missouri.
 Sinquefield told the BBC that the school's regimentation taught him self-discipline.
 When they were teenagers, Sinquefield and his brother returned home to live with their mother.

 He graduated from Bishop DuBourg High School in 1962.
 He studied to be a priest at the Diocesan Seminary at Cardinal Glennon College in St. Louis.
-During the Vietnam War, he served as what he described as a "high-end gopher" in the finance corps at Fort Riley.
+During the Vietnam War, he served as what he described as a "high-end gopher" in the Finance Corps at Fort Riley.
 He majored in business for his undergraduate degree from Saint Louis University and received an MBA from University of Chicago.

 Career

-Sinquefield worked at the American National Bank of Chicago, developing, in 1973, the first S&P 500 passively managed index fund.
+Sinquefield worked at the American National Bank of Chicago, where in 1973 he developed the first S&P 500 passively managed index fund open to the general public.
 Due to high transaction costs at the time and low-liquidity for many smaller company stocks, Sinquefield did not initially buy all 500 stocks listed in the S&P 500, but he was able to nonetheless closely track the index.
 After seven years, the fund managed $12 billion.

 In May 1974, in the depths of the worst bear market since the 1930s, Sinquefield and Roger Ibbotson made a brash prediction: The Dow Jones Industrial Average, floundering in the 800s at the time, would hit 9,218 in 1998 and 10,000 by November 1999.
 Their prediction proved largely accurate.